 Col Harry B. "Harry the Horse" Liversedge brought the 3d Raider Battalion into existence in September 1942 and then became the first commander of the 1st Marine Raider Regiment upon its activation in March 1943.
 Here he cuts a cake for his raiders in honor of the Marine Corps birthday on 10 November 1943.
+Department of Defense Photo (USMC) 67934

-MajGen Alexander A. Vandegrift (with riding crop) troops LtCol Alan Shapley, the battalion commander, is on Vanthe line of the 2d Raider Battalion in New Caledonia in 1943.
+MajGen Alexander A. Vandegrift (with riding crop) troops LtCol Alan Shapley, the battalion commander, is on Vanthe line of the 2d Raider Battalion in New Caledonia in 1943. degrift's left.
+Shapley ended Carlson's "Gung Ho" experiments.